 If you don’t buy a ticket in advance for the Colosseum, then we suggest you visit the Roman Forum first, as the queues for tickets are much shorter.

 However, they can only sell same day timeslots for entry to the Colosseum, and in the busy months these are not available.
-Again, we highly recommend advance booking your tickets and timeslots for the Colosseum to avoid disappointment.
+Again, we highly recommend advance booking your tickets and timeslots for the Colosseum to avoid disappointment, or booking a tour which includes both like this one from Take Walks.

 So what’s special about the Forum?
 A lot!
 This was the seat of power during the reign of the Roman Empire, as well as the central marketplace and business district.
 Basically, Roman life for centuries revolved around this area of Rome, and no visit to the city is complete without walking these ancient ruins.